Family Kingdom Amusement Park: Splashes Oceanfront Water Park

-Splashes Oceanfront Water Park, originally known as Wild Rapids, is a water park attraction in Myrtle Beach, South Carolina.
-A two-acre facility with 500 feet of Atlantic Ocean frontage, it is located across Ocean Boulevard from Family Kingdom Amusement Park.
+Splashes Oceanfront Water Park, originally known as Wild Rapids, was a water park attraction in Myrtle Beach, South Carolina.
+A two-acre facility with 500 feet of Atlantic Ocean frontage, it was located across Ocean Boulevard from Family Kingdom Amusement Park.

-The park's attractions include a lazy river with waterfalls, water flumes, and eight kiddie slides.
+The park's attractions included a lazy river with waterfalls, water flumes, and eight kiddie slides.
 In 2007, TripAdvisor named Family Kingdom and Splashes number five on its list of the top 10 amusement parks outside Orlando.

-The park is located at 300 South Ocean Boulevard.
-It has 18 attractions, including two enclosed body waterslides, two speed slides, two open flume slides, and an enclosed flume slide; a children's area that includes splash pools, eight kiddie slides, two rain trees, and a play pool with a multi-tiered waterfall.
+The park was located at 300 South Ocean Boulevard.
+It had 18 attractions, including two enclosed body waterslides, two speed slides, two open flume slides, and an enclosed flume slide; a children's area that includes splash pools, eight kiddie slides, two rain trees, and a play pool with a multi-tiered waterfall.

 History

 The park first opened under the name "Wild Rapids" in 1977.
 In 1997, Family Kingdom Amusement Park purchased the water park, expanded the water attractions, and renamed it "Family Kingdom Water Park".
 In 2013, the water park was renamed "Splashes Oceanfront Water Park".

+In 2022, the waterpark was permanently closed and demolished after Family Kingdom was purchased by new owners.